zawakin/promptogen/docs/en/docs/getting-started/text-llm.md

         return generate_chat_completion(text, self.model)
 ```

-## Method 2: FunctionBasedTextLLM
+## Implementation Example 2: Implementing `TextLLM` based on a Function

-The `FunctionBasedTextLLM` class is one of the implementations of the Large Language Model (LLM) that generates text from text.
+The `FunctionBasedTextLLM` class is one implementation of Large Language Models (LLM) that generate text from text.

 By specifying a function of the form `(input_text: str) -> str`, you can implement `TextLLM`.

-Compared to creating a custom class, this allows you to implement `TextLLM` more easily.
+Compared to creating a custom class, you can implement `TextLLM` more simply.

 ```python
 text_llm = FunctionBasedTextLLM(